 Enhanced cleaning, according to the CDC guidelines, will continue in all common areas and high-touch surfaces, with a focus on restrooms.
 COVID-19 prevention information will be posted prominently in common areas.

 In the event of a residential student becoming a confirmed or suspected COVID-19 case, temporary isolation spaces on campus will be utilized.
 If necessary, these spaces may also be utilized to assist with a campus quarantine of an asymptomatic contact of a confirmed case.

 Residence Hall Staffing

-The Woods at Millikin will require minimal modifications as a result of this strategy.
-Students are already in low-density apartment spaces with individual sleeping rooms and only two students per restroom.
-Attention will be paid to monitoring student health across the complex, responding to symptomatic students, and cleaning of common spaces.
-The fitness center, clubhouse, computer lab, and pool area will remain closed until restrictions are lifted.
+Fraternity and sorority chapters will offer an operation with single occupancy housing.
+Dormers will be used in Alpha Chi Omega, Delta Delta Delta and Pi Beta Phi with modifications.
+The Woods at Millikin apartments are already low-density spaces with individual sleeping rooms and only two students per restroom.
+Continued attention will be paid to monitoring student health across the complex, responding to symptomatic students and cleaning of common spaces.

 Safe Rides and Safe Walks